jepsen-io/jepsen/doc/plan.md

 - Knossos: Better error messages when users pass models that fail on the first op (I think there's a ticket about this?
 Null pointer exception for i?)
-- Jepsen.control: let's throw Slingshot errors so that it's possible for everyone to catch specific shell exceptions, and include cmd/stdin/stdout/stderr as fields, so users can figure out what went wrong.

 ## Visualizations